solarwinds/solarwinds-otel-collector-releases/receiver/swohostmetricsreceiver/internal/scraper/hostinfoscraper/documentation.md

 Metric provides firewall profiles statuses.
 This metric is supported only on Windows.

-status values can be 0 or 1, where value 1 means a firewall profile is `enabled` and value 0 means a firewall profile is `disabled`
+status values can be 0 or 1, where value 1 means a firewall profile is `enabled` and value 0 means a firewall profile is `disabled`.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |